Free & Same Day Ground Shipping | View Details

 Absolutely!
 It is safe to use indoors and is often the choice of sealer for customers who use their garage for auto repair shops, workshops, mudrooms, and porches.

-It can be used for sealing basement concrete, but it is not the best choice of sealer against negative side water pressure.
+Yes, it can be used for sealing basement concrete, but it is not the best choice of sealer against negative side water pressure.
 For sealing subterranean concrete, slab-on-grade, basement walls, and floors, RadonSeal Deep-Penetrating Concrete Sealer would be the better choice.

 Can I Paint the Concrete after Applying DryWay?

-Is DryWay a Breathable Sealer?
+Is DryWay a Breathable Concrete Sealer?

 Yes.
 DryWay will not trap water vapor thus allowing for the substrate to breathe and dry out.